jaredmdunn/wherever-we-go/03_action-rolls/index.md

 Every action roll is framed by **position** (how dangerous the attempt is).
 These concepts communicate to the players what is at stake before the dice are rolled.

 1. **Safe:** There are no real consequences, even on failure.
 You only roll in a safe position to determine the *degree* of success.
 Standard effect is the baseline.
 2. **Controlled:** Low risk.
-Consequences are usually light, often resulting in minor complications or Level 1 harm.
+Consequences are usually light, often resulting in minor complications or minor harm at the most.
 3. **Risky:** The most common position.
-Consequences may include Level 1 or 2 harm, setbacks, or other complications. **Spend 1 WP to add stress dice.**
+Consequences may include minor or major harm, setbacks, or other complications. **Spend 1 WP to add stress dice.**
 4. **Desperate:** High risk.
-Severe consequences are possible, including Level 2 or 3 harm. **Always add stress dice.**
+Severe consequences are possible, including major and severe harm. **Always add stress dice.**
 5. **Dire:** Extreme risk.
-Death or equally dire consequences are on the table.
+Severe harm, death, equally dire consequences are on the table.
 This position should be rare, reserved for pivotal story moments. **Always add stress dice.**

 ---